Skip to content

 IOR is a parallel IO benchmark that can be used to test the performance of parallel storage systems using various interfaces and access patterns.
 It supports a variety of different APIs to simulate IO load and is nowadays considered as a reference Parallel filesystem I/O benchmark.
 It recently embedded another well-known benchmark suite called MDTest, a synthetic MPI parallel benchmark for testing the metadata performance of filesystems (such as Lustre or Spectrum Scale GPFS) where each thread is operating its own working set (to create directory/files, read files, delete files or directory tree).

-Two NAS protocol servers are available, each connected via 2 x IB EDR links to the IB fabric and exporting the filesystem via NFS and SMB over 2 x 10GE links into the Ethernet network.
+Two Gateway servers are available, each connected via 2 x IB HDR200 links to the IB fabric and exporting the filesystem via NFS and SMB over 2 x 10GE links into the Ethernet network.